Google Rating

 Common types of court judgements

-• Tax Debt Judgement: Can be challenged and removed if issued in error, or if the debt has been paid or resolved and we can obtain consent from the plaintiff to set aside judgment
+• Tax Debt Judgement: Can be challenged and removed if issued in error, or if the debt recovery action has been paid or resolved.
+In some cases, we may negotiate with the plaintiff to obtain consent to have the judgement set aside.

 Court Judgement Removal Process